dan-leo/masters/thesis/v8/thesis.md

 ## Low-Powered Wide-Area Networks {#lpwans}

 A low-power wide-area network is a type of wireless telecommunication designed to allow long-range communications at a low bit rate among things, such as sensors operated on a battery.
-This section will compare a few prominent cellular and unlicensed frequency LPWANs against NB-IoT.
+This section will compare a few prominent cellular and unlicensed frequency LPWANs against NB-IoT besides the following alternatives:

-EC-GSM-IoT is a form of eGPRS optimized for the IoT.
+* EC-GSM-IoT is a form of eGPRS optimized for the IoT.
 It is still in the trial stages of development, however [@Bergman2017].

-RPMA by Ingenu is a 2.4GHz technology for M2M communications.
+* RPMA by Ingenu is a 2.4GHz technology for M2M communications.
 It is primarily used in North America for the oil & gas industry, amongst others [@Ingenu2016].
 It is equivalent to cellular standard but expensive.

-Weightless SIG reuses TV whitespace, and NB-IoT is actually formed off this protocol [@Weightless2015], [@Raza2017].
+* Weightless SIG reuses TV whitespace, and NB-IoT is actually formed off this protocol [@Weightless2015], [@Raza2017].

-NB-Fi Protocol is an open LPWAN protocol, which operates in unlicensed ISM radio band.
+* NB-Fi Protocol is an open LPWAN protocol, which operates in unlicensed ISM radio band.
 Using the NB-Fi Protocol in devices ensures stable data transmission range of up to 10 km in dense urban conditions, and up to 30 km in rural areas with up to 10 years on battery power [@Ikpehai2018b].

-HaLow (pronounced halo) is a low-power, long-range version of the IEEE 802.11 Wi-Fi standard.
+* HaLow (pronounced halo) is a low-power, long-range version of the IEEE 802.11 Wi-Fi standard.
 HaLow is based on the Wi-Fi Alliance 802.11ah specification and is expected to play an important part in IoT.
 At this stage it has low market traction.

 ### LoRaWAN {#lorawan}